ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-overview.md

 > [!NOTE]
 > The Compliance Score does not express an absolute measure of organizational compliance with any particular standard or regulation.
 It expresses the extent to which you have adopted controls which can reduce the risks to personal data and individual privacy.
 No service can guarantee that you are compliant with a standard or regulation, and the Compliance Score should not be interpreted as a guarantee in any way.

+Learn more about how the [Compliance Score is calculated](compliance-score-methodology.md) in Compliance Manager.

 ## Secure Score integration

-## Change log for Customer Managed Controls
+## Updates for customer-managed controls

-Compliance Manager is designed to be regularly updated to keep pace with changes in regulatory requirements, as well as changes in our cloud services.
-These updates include changes to the Customer Managed Controls.
-A Change Log is provided to help you understand the impact of these changes, including the details of the content being added or changed, and guidance as to what effect the changes have on existing Assessments.
+Compliance Manager is regularly updated to keep pace with changes in regulatory requirements and changes in our cloud services.
+These updates include changes to the customer-managed controls and a change log is provided to help you understand the impact of these changes.
+This log includes the details of the content being added or changed, and guidance as to what effect the changes have on existing Assessments.

 Generally, there are two types of changes:

-- A **Major** change is a significant change to a Customer Action, such as the addition or removal of a control or specific numbered steps, or a change in the guidance around responsibilities, recommendations, or evidence.
-For Major changes, we recommend that you re-evaluate your implementation and/or assessment of the affected control.
+- A **major** change is a significant change to a Customer Action, such as the addition or removal of a control or specific numbered steps, or a change in the guidance around responsibilities, recommendations, or evidence.
+For major changes, we recommend that you re-evaluate your implementation and/or assessment of the affected control.

-- A **Minor** change is an insignificant change to a Customer Actions, such as fixing a typo or formatting issues, or updating or correcting hyperlinks.
-Minor changes generally do not require the control to be re-evaluated; however, we do recommend that you review the updated Customer Action.
+- A **minor** change is an insignificant change to a Customer Actions, such as fixing a typo or formatting issues, or updating or correcting hyperlinks.
+Minor changes generally do not require the control to be re-evaluated.
+However, we do recommend that you review the updated Customer Action for minor changes.

+Visit the [change log](need url) to view updates to Compliance Manager.

 ## Ready to get started?